OluwadareLab/EnsembleSplice/README.md

 	* .h5: The deepslicer model file contained in ./Models/TrainedModels/
 	* .txt: The output files (.txt) containig the evaluation metrics results is stored in the log directory.

-When EnsembleSplice is run for Training, 2 things occur.
+When EnsembleSplice is run for Training, two things occur.
 First, a file with the sub-networks, splice sites, dataset, and other relevant information in its name is created.
 This is a text file containing dictionaries of output results.
 To have the results printed in the terminal or on Colab, move ENS_Temp_Run.py into ./Logs/ and run it.
 You can also created a new folder and move the log files and ENS_Temp_Run.py into this folder and then run ENS_Temp_Run.py.
 Second, the trained sub-networks and their weights are added to ./Models/TrainedModels/

 **4. Testing :**